 Our clients usually spend about two hours at our studio, during which we not only photograph the family groups, but focus on individual portraits as well.
 Our objective during the session is to create artwork that you will fall in love with.
 Don't be surprised if we put you out of your child's vision so that we don't have to compete with you for their attention; we want to honor your decision to work with us by creating the best possible imagery for your family.
 Being photographed is usually more work that most people expect (especially for the parents), but we’re almost always told that the children have a lot of fun.
 Feel free to bring along grandparents or friends to support you.

 Ordering your Portrait

-Around one week after your photo session, you will have a moment to relax with some refreshments while we prepare to show the images in a slide show.
-After that, we review the images and decide which ones you would like to order and in what size.
+Around one week after your photo session, you will see the images in a slide show.
+After that, we review the images one by one and decide which ones you would like to order and in what size.
 At this point we also discuss your framing selection.